History of wallychantek.com

 After scrapping the previous design, I went with a simpler aesthetic, and actually registered a domain and signed up for hosting space.
 The domain was studiodensetsu.com.

 Nice and simple.

 Next up was wallychantek.com, which I released around the same time as Option Fire.
 I knew a bit more about HTML/CSS by this point, and tried to give it some more personal flair.

 It's got an anime girl in the header, so you know it's legit now.

 In early 2018 I was planning a redesign, but I got sidetracked, so the site was pretty barren for a while.
 I could've just put up the old design, but uh, y'know.
 Y'know!

-Finally, I created the current design you're navigating.
-Originally, I built my own static HTML/CSS builder with PHP, but I got sick of having to re-build everything because I made a typo somewhere or wanted to try something with the CSS or whatever, so now I just manually edit all the files.
-It's simpler.
+But, I finally did.
+Originally, I built my own static HTML/CSS builder with PHP, but I got sick of having to re-build everything because I made a typo somewhere, so instead I just opted for raw HTML again.

-I do have one more thing to say, actually.
+Before you go, I do have one more thing to say.
 Having a personal site is awesome.
-In this age of social media where you plant everything on one site, only for it to get destroyed when the site gets trashed or whatever, your homepage is an anchor for all you create.
+In this age of social media where you plant everything on one site, only for it to get destroyed when the site gets trashed or you're forced to move, your homepage is an anchor for all you create.

 HTML/CSS really aren't that hard to learn (they're markup languages, not programming languages) and it's great having full control over your designs.
-Sites like Twitter are great for fresh posts but suck for looking through old art and stuff, so having nicely-organized pages can make it way easier for people to see your old content (if you so desire).
-And, of course, you can be on social media and have your own website, like I do.
+Sites like Twitter are okay for fresh posts but suck for looking through old art and stuff, so having nicely-organized pages can make it way easier for people to see your old content.
+And, if you don't want to create it all from scratch, there are plenty of site builders out there.